researchplanninginc/NOAA-SCAT-Standard/README.md

 - Required spatial relationships and logical relationships between entities, and
 - Minimum documentation requirements.

-Currently, this repository contains only a [draft document](https://github.com/researchplanninginc/NOAA-SCAT-Standard/blob/master/Draft%20SCAT%20Data%20Standard.md#shoreline-cleanup-assessment-technique-scat-digital-data-standard---draft) describing the proposed standard.
+Currently, this repository contains a draft document in [markdown](https://github.com/researchplanninginc/NOAA-SCAT-Standard/blob/master/Draft%20SCAT%20Data%20Standard.md) and [Microsoft Word](https://github.com/researchplanninginc/NOAA-SCAT-Standard/blob/master/SCAT%20Draft%20Data%20Standard%2020150505.docx) format describing the proposed standard.
+The markdown version is currently being used for version tracking and collaboratiev editing.
 In the future, template spatial and tabular data structures will be deposited here.